Southern Norfolk Sand Plain Natural Area

-Norfolk County is a biodiversity hotspot and part of the Carolinian Life Zone; a unique ecosystem that extends northward from the Carolinas to its northern most point in southwestern Ontario.
+Norfolk County is a biodiversity hotspot and part of the Carolinian Life Zone.
+This unique ecosystem extends north from the Carolinas to southwestern Ontario.

-In Ontario, the Carolinian Life Zone occurs south of a line running from southern Lake Huron to Toronto and includes the entire north shore of Lake Erie.
+In Ontario, the Carolinian Life Zone occurs south of a line running from southern Lake Huron to Toronto; it includes the entire north shore of Lake Erie.

-Comprising less than one percent of the country’s land mass, Carolinian Canada is home to 25 percent of Canada’s population.
-It contains productive agricultural lands, forests and wetlands and provides habitat for nearly 25 percent of our country’s species at risk, including:
+Comprising less than one percent of the country’s land mass, Carolinian Canada is home to 25 per cent of Canada’s population.
+It contains productive agricultural lands, forests and wetlands.
+The area provides habitat for nearly 25 per cent of our country’s species at risk, including: